 You can adjust the Highlights, Midtones, and Shadows, with each section having “amount” and “balance” sliders.
 You don’t have to make drastic adjustments here.
 Changing the value by 20 will already provide a noticeable result.

 6. Curves.
 This feature enables you to color correct your photographs with more accuracy.
 It has four main colors: white, red, green, and blue.

 I worked on the red color for a bit and made the image more vibrant and bright.
 The only thing I didn’t like about this tool is that it works with a delay and freezes up from time to time.

 7. HSL is a tool similar to Curves since it also deals with color correction, but it offers more detail.
 Besides, the sliders here are more accurate and work without any delays.

 I liked the fact that the Dodge & Burn tool is available in Luminar for PC, even though it’s often neglected by photo editors who mainly do color correction.
-It has a single “Amount” slider that allows making the photo clearer.
-Sadly, this slider isn’t well designed compared to Photoshop, forcing you to set maximum values to see any kind of effect.
+It has a single “Amount” slider that allows for making the photo clearer.
+Sadly, this slider isn’t well designed compared to in Photoshop, forcing you to set maximum values to see any kind of effect.

 If you’re a fan of Lightroom and its batch editing function, you can make use of a very handy and similar feature presented in Luminar.
 To start editing photographs in batches, repeat the following steps:

 STEP 1.
 In the main menu, press the “Open” button and go to the “Batch Processing” tab.